ucdavis-bioinformatics-training/2021-March-Introduction-to-the-Command-Line-for-Bioinformatics/cli/command-line-intro3.md

 The sed command
 ----------------

 Let's take a look at the 'sed' command. sed (short for stream editor) is a command that allows you to manipulate character data in various ways.
 One useful thing it can do is substitution.
-First, make a directory called "advanced" in your user directory and go into it.
-The "$USER" variable contains your username.

-    cd /share/workshop/prereq_workshop/$USER/
-    mkdir advanced
-    cd advanced/

 Let's download a simple file to work on:

     wget https://github.com/ucdavis-bioinformatics-training/2021-March-Introduction-to-the-Command-Line-for-Bioinformatics/raw/main/cli/region.bed -O region.bed